MuddyBootsCode/data_science_study_group/README.md

 # Past Meetings

-- 2/23 First meeting, introductions and go over expectations for the group
+- 2/23 First meeting, introductions and go over expectations for the group [Meeting video](https://youtu.be/0XmXrdRl2rI)